 As pastor of St. Margaret Mary, Father Bill was instrumental in the establishment of All Saints Catholic Academy.
 Fr.
 Bill was ordained in1963 and has served at parishes throughout the Diocese.
 Father Bill retired as pastor of St. Margaret Mary in June, 2007.
 Now living in Chicago, Fr.
 Bill frequently visits classrooms augmenting religious instruction and faith formation provided by our teachers.

-Rev. Dennis Lewandowski, pastor of Holy Spirit Catholic Community, Naperville, Rev. Andres Salinas, pastor of St. Nicholas in Aurora, as well as pastors and priests of any parish who have children attending All Saints are invited to preside at one of the weekly all school Masses and assist with reconciliation services.
+The pastors of Our Lady of Mercy, Holy Spirit Catholic Community, St. Nicholas in Aurora, as well as pastors and priests of any parish who have children attending All Saints are invited to preside at one of the weekly all school Masses and assist with reconciliation services.
 Clergy are also encouraged to visit their parishioner students at any time and are welcome to participate in all the programs and activities at All Saints.

 Father Mark Bernhard and Father Don McLaughlin (former Pastor from St. Thomas the Apostle, and former ASCA Pastoral President) from Our Lady of Mercy, Aurora also celebrate Mass with our All Saints school community, with Father Mark serving as Chaplain at ASCA.